Italy Trip Planner

 Float through canals in a gondola, wander the labyrinthine alleys and admire the golden gleam of St Mark’s Basilica.

 The high point in Venice’s social calendar, Carnevale is a masked extravaganza, and your chance to spend 12 days looking like the Phantom of the Opera.
 The world’s best-known baroque fancy-dress party, it’s as extravagant as Rio’s Carnaval is riotous, celebrating the approach of spring with refined gusto.

 Venetians have been celebrating Carnevale since at least the 15th century.
-In those days private clubs organised masked balls, and popular entertainment included such gentle fun as bull baiting and firing live dogs from cannons.
+In those days private clubs organized masked balls, and popular entertainment included such gentle fun as bull-baiting and firing live dogs from cannons.

 I’m looking for a trip to Rome, Florence, and SiennaAnswer Report Abuse

 I am looking for an itinerary for Italy for 15 days.
 Includes Rome and possibly Venice and Florence.
 Possibly coast and/or tuscany.Answer Report Abuse